A virtual therapy collective for an urban digital world

 In 2019, I moved my practice from Manhattan to a space in Greenpoint Landing I named, "The Wald."
 Situated above the East River, I considered how urban spaces impact mental wellness and emotional recovery; how certain virtual environments allowed my patients to explore dreams or confront fears; and how changes in the geography of the city were making it harder to fit therapy sessions into a work week.

 At the same time I also began to connect virtually with colleagues who were interested in the early work of Freud.
 It was out of this need to imagine new ways to carve out therapeutic spaces that I created "The Young Freuds," a virtual therapy collective.

 Andrew Anson, MD

-Andrew is board-certified psychiatrist, a psycho-oncology attending at Yale New Haven Health, a 5th-year psychoanalytic candidate at the William Alanson White Institute, a published clinical writer and designer at the ADO Workspace where he launched The Wald.
-He now offers psychotherapy, virtual analysis, telepsychiatry and psychopharmacology in Greenpoint Landing to individuals with mood and anxiety disorders, grief, trauma, addiction, postpartum struggles, gender and sexual issues, and other relationship difficulties.
+Andrew is board-certified psychiatrist, psychoanalyst, and a psycho-oncology attending at Yale New Haven Health.
+He is a graduate of the William Alanson White Institute, a published clinical writer and designer at the ADO Workspace where he launched The Wald.
+He now offers psychotherapy, virtual analy-sis, telepsychiatry and psychopharmacology in Greenpoint Landing to individuals with mood and anxiety disorders, grief, trauma, addiction, postpartum struggles, gender and sexual issues, and other relationship difficulties.

 Katharina Rothe, PhD